mxmlnkn/rapidgzip/python/rapidgzip/README.md

 After implementing a production-ready version by improving upon the algorithm used by [pugz](https://github.com/Piezoid/pugz), I submitted a [paper](Citation).
 The review process was double-blind and I was unsure whether pseudonymize Pragzip because it has already been uploaded to Github.
 In the end, I used Rapidgzip during the review process and because I was not sure, which form fields should be filled with the pseudonymized title, I simply stuck with it.
-Rapidgzip was chosen for similar reason to pragzip, namely the P and RA are acronyms for Parallel and Random Access.
+Rapidgzip was chosen for similar reason to rapidgzip, namely the P and RA are acronyms for Parallel and Random Access.
 As rapgzip, did not stick, I used rapidgzip, which now also contains the foremost design goal in its name: being rapidly faster than single-threaded implementations.
 Furthermore, the additional ID could be interpreted to stand for Index and Decompression, making "rapid" a partial backronym.